 The use of alternative therapies, folk healing beliefs, differences in dietary patterns, and suspicion about the value of western medical advice may lead to misunderstanding.
 You are more likely to gain compliance with recommendations if the patient and family have a role in deciding how the plan of care is implemented, and if their values and practices are incorporated whenever possible.

-As you work toward a BSN or MSN degree, you can broaden your appreciation of culture and ethnicity by taking a course such as medical anthropology or sociology.
+If you are working toward a BSN or MSN degree, you can broaden your appreciation of culture and ethnicity by taking a course such as medical anthropology or sociology.
 Many communities also offer language courses, such as Spanish for health care workers.
-You will have the satisfaction of knowing that you are improving your cultural competence as you further your education!
+You will have the satisfaction of knowing that you are improving your cultural competence as you further your education.